 This means employees, even those who work remotely, can still accurately track their hours.
 Some online tracking platforms can even gather GPS coordinates every time an employee clocks in or out, making it very easy to monitor whether your employees are actually at work, on-site, or not.

 Time fraud is the practice whereby employees pad their timesheets, which is very hard for HR and accounting teams to monitor when you’re doing payroll manually.

 Businesses essentially have to rely on their employees to responsibly and honestly enter the correct time and data on their timesheets.
 Typically, managers are the ones responsible for verifying that these hours are correct before submitting timesheets to HR or Finance for payroll processing.

 Throughout this whole process, employees who want to pad their timesheets will, unfortunately, have a lot of time to do so.

 An outsourced payroll team can dedicate much-needed attention to ensure that businesses don’t become victims of time fraud.
 Combined with other online tools for tracking time, you can ensure greater accuracy and transparency when it comes to logging in employee hours.

-Bear in mind that in-house HR and Finance teams are not only dedicated to managing payroll–it’s just one of the things they have to take care off.
+Bear in mind that in-house HR and Finance teams are not only dedicated to managing payroll–it’s just one of the things they have to take care of.
 Investing in the right solutions can streamline critical tasks in your workplace.

 An outsourced payroll provider, coupled with the right automated tools, can significantly simplify this essential business process, ultimately saving you a lot of time and money.

-Dean Mathews is the founder and CEO of OnTheClock, an online employee time tracking app that helps over 8,000 companies all around the world track time.
+Dean Mathews is the founder and CEO of OnTheClock, an online employee time-tracking app that helps over 8,000 companies all around the world track time.
 Dean has over 20 years of experience designing and developing business apps.
 He views software development as a form of art.
-If the artist creates a masterpiece, many peoples lives are touched and changed for the better.
+If the artist creates a masterpiece, many people’s lives are touched and changed for the better.